-Run a Lua script in hack/scripts/, as if it were started from the DFHack command-line.
+Run a Lua script in your Script paths, as if it were started from the DFHack command-line.
 The name argument should be the name of the script without its extension, as it would be used on the command line.